ibexa/documentation-developer/docs/templating/queries_and_controllers/content_queries.md

 ---
-description: Query content by using Query types and content query Field.
+description: Query content by using Query types and content query field.
 ---

 # Content queries